-ADV_IMP.2 - Implementation of the TSF ALC_DVS.2 - Sufficiency of security measures AVA_MSU.3 - Analysis and testing for insecure states AVA_VLA.4 - Highly resistant augmented for this TOE evaluation.
+ADV\IMP.2 - Implementation of the TSF

+ALC DVS.2 - Sufficiency of security measures

+AVA MSU.3 - Analysis and testing for insecure states

+AVA\VLA.4 - Highly resistant

+augmented for this TOE evaluation.

-As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0527-2008, re-use of specific evaluation tasks was possible.
-The focus of this re-evaluation was on the integration of an additional production site (Site Certificate: BSI-DSZ-CC-S-0002-2009).
-The TOE itself did not change.
+As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0521-2008, re-use of specific evaluation tasks was possible.
+The focus of this re-evaluation was on the upgrade of the GMA-Verifier to version 3.0, the integration of the initialisation site Smartrac Ltd. (Thailand) using its Site Certificate BSI-DSZ-CC-S-0002-2009, the optimisation of the TOEs behaviour and the support of the additional package types MOB6, PDM 1.1, PDM 1.3 and PCM 1.1.